hotbrainstech/verify-16k-page-align/SECURITY.md

 We will not pursue legal action for good-faith, non-destructive research that respects the following:

 - Do not access, modify, or exfiltrate data you do not own.
-- Do not degrade service or impact other users.
+- Do not test with malicious APK/AAB/APEX files on systems you do not own.
-- Do not perform social engineering or physical security testing.
+- Do not attempt to exploit vulnerabilities in production environments.
+- Focus testing on the shell script's file processing and validation logic.

 Thank you for your responsible disclosure and for helping improve the security of the ecosystem.